ioerrors/ThreadedBinarySearchTree/README.md

 -- if terminal shell seems to stop, it is waiting for input. enter as many integers as desired, enter 0 to stop and continue execution.

---comment out userDefinedTest to avoid user input during create-output.sh execution
+-- comment out userDefinedTest to avoid user input during create-output.sh execution

---No changes made to clang-tidy file given in Assignment 3 starter files
+-- No changes made to clang-tidy file given in Assignment 3 starter files

 # Threaded Binary Search Tree